 This month marks the 200th anniversary of the beloved Christmas carol “Silent Night," and we're inviting you to celebrate!
-Come sing at a community performance of a new arrangement of the song by Philadelphia composer John Conahan, who will conduct the work.
+Come sing at a free, community performance of a new arrangement of the song by Philadelphia composer John Conahan, who will conduct the work.
 WRTI's Gregg Whiteside will be your host.

 Here are the details: On Monday, December 17th from 7 to 8 PM, singers from diverse ensembles all across the Greater Philadelphia Region, and anyone who enjoys singing, will come together for the SILENT NIGHT SING-IN, a performance in the Commonwealth Plaza of the Kimmel Center for the Performing Arts.
 There will be a brief rehearsal with all participating singers at 7 PM sharp and then a performance for anyone who wants to listen.